 Now you can follow these steps to crack the DRM which blocks you from copying the music files.
 It takes little effort because DRmare Audio Converter supports the batch converting feature.
 No matter how many files you got, all you need to do is a few clicks to convert them automatically.

-The formats for local music files supported by Spotify are limited.
+- The formats for local music files supported by Spotify are limited.
 As I know, you are only able to import MP3, MP4(without video).
 In this case, MP3 is highly recommended.
-Just click the format option beside the "Convert“ button, you will see the popup window for you to select the format as well as customize the codec, channel, sample rate, bit rate and so on.
+Just click the format option beside the "Convert“ button, you will see the popup window.
+Please select the format as well as customize the codec, channel, sample rate, bit rate and so on.

-After that, you can click the output dropdownlist to select the destination folder and click "Convert" to start converting.
-It will promptly convert all the songs automatically with up to 30X faster speed.
+- After that, you can click the output dropdownlist to select the destination folder.
+And then click "Convert" to start converting.
+It will convert all the songs automatically with up to 30X faster speed.
 If you have thousands of songs, it may take a long time.
 You don't have to sit in front of your computer, just leave your computer on.

 Part 3.
 How to Add Local Songs to Spotify

 When the DRM is deleted, you can copy the Apple Music freely.
-In general, if the converted files are saved on the system folders "My Music", "Downloads" and iTunes folder, they will be imported to Spotify automatically.
+If the converted files are saved on the system folders, then they are imported to Spotify automatically.
+The folders include "My Music", "Downloads" and iTunes.
 Else you can follow the steps to add them to Spotify.